-Is your business ready to host a P2S Internship student for the 2020-2021 school year for the Fall and/or Spring semesters?
-Please commit by participating in the March 25, 2020, Internship Fair by completing this form.
+Is your business ready to host a P2S Internship student for the 2021-2022 school year for the Fall and/or Spring semesters?
+Please commit by participating in March 2021 Virtual Internship Expo! by completing this form.

 What is the Internship Program?
 Garden Spot High School allows high school seniors to have an opportunity to participate in an off-campus paid or unpaid internship.
 The students who typically participate in the internship program are the super motivated, college-bound student who loves school!
 The goal of the internship is to allow students to have an authentic working experience that will help them determine their future career and educational path.

 Legally, what factors determine an unpaid internship?
 All 6 conditions listed below must be met in order for the internship to be considered an unpaid internship.
 These 6 conditions were determined by the Pennsylvania Cooperative Education Guidelines for Administration – which is established by the Pennsylvania Department of Education.

 - The training, even though it includes the actual operation of the facilities of the employer, is similar to that which would be given in a career and technical school;